 update-alternatives --remove <alternative> foo is

-will ignore it while constructing its list of available alternatives.
+then ignore the program while constructing the list of available alternatives.

-As such, the symlink will no longer be updated automatically and will be
+Going forward, the symbolic link will no longer be updated automatically.
+It will be

 left dangling until